 “Before, it was like a fading flashlight,” Hicks said, “and now there’s a big beam illuminating the place.
 You know it’s special because people are coming not just from Florida, but all over the country.”
 POP is still a big contributor, now turning over 50 percent of the money it raises directly to the park, and using the other half on expenditures determined by the volunteers.

 Among park additions: Five new stabling structures; 160 permanent and 144 temporary stalls; show-quality jumps with rails, gates, planks and walls; more than 300 acres of manicured grass fields; and several grass arenas.

 But the jewel in the park’s crown, without a doubt, is the 79,500 square-foot covered arena, completed in 2014.
 The expansive structure, the size of a football field, hosted the Southern Junior Rodeo Association as its inaugural event – and the bookings haven’t slowed since.

 “It’s been a marketing coup,” said Shawn Doherty, the park’s executive director.
 “The arena put us at a different level.
 We have so much more to offer now.
 Word-of-mouth keeps it booked on a steady basis.”

 Statistics kept by park staff attest to that.
-In a few short years, visitors have increased from 30,000 to 300,000, Doherty said, and the park’s overall economic impact is expected to reach $24 million this year.
+In a few short years, Ocala area visitors have increased from 30,000 to 300,000, Doherty said, and the park’s overall economic impact is expected to reach $24 in its overall lifetime impact

 And with the additional funding, there’s more to come.
 Sewage and water improvements are in the works, as well as additional bathrooms, barns, an upgraded concession area, mezzanine, show office and a second entrance off SR 475A.